pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 memory quota is 5GB) and difficult to share between computers.
 To address this, we wrote a module called shrink_tickets.py that reduces the size of our dataset, and ran this module on our personal machines.
-A sample of the entire 19GB is provided in the data/raw/full_dataset_sample, so that the functionality of this module can be tested on the VM.
-This module can be accessed with the following command:
+A sample of the entire 19GB is provided in the data/sample/full_dataset_sample.csv, so that the functionality of this module can be tested on the VM.
+This module can be accessed from the terminal with the following command:
 ```
 python3 shrink_tickets.py <path to full dataset (or sample)> <output dir>
 ```